Udhampur

-Udhampur (ˌʊd̪ʱəmpur) is a city and a municipal council in Udhampur district in the Indian union territory of Jammu and Kashmir.
-It is the headquarters of Udhampur District.
+Udhampur (/hi/) is a city and a municipal council in Udhampur district in the Indian union territory of Jammu and Kashmir in the disputed Kashmir region.It is the headquarters of Udhampur District.
 Named after Raja Udham Singh, it serves as the district capital and the Northern Command headquarters of the Indian Army.
 A Forward Base Support Unit (FBSU) of the Indian Air Force is also stationed here.
 Udhampur is used by the Armed Forces as a transit point between Jammu and Srinagar when travelling by road on National Highway 1A, which has since been renamed as National Highway 44.

 Tourist attractions include Patnitop, Panchari Landhar, Ladha Dhar, Dudu Basantgarh, Ramnagar, Yug Dhar, Shivgarh, Sudhmahadev, Mantali International Yoga Center, Benesangh, and Chenani Nashri Tunnel.

 Geography

-The district of Udhampur is located in the Shivalik range of Himalayas and the terrain is mostly mountainous.
+The city of Udhampur is located in the Shivalik range of Himalayas while the district itself extends into the Lesser Himalayan range and the terrain is mostly mountainous.
 The upper reaches of the district experience snowfall in the winter season like Panchari Landhar, ladha dhar, Patnitop, Sudhmahadev, Latti, Dudu, and Basantgarh.
 The city itself is in a relatively flatter part of the district at an elevation of 756 metres (2480 feet) and it experiences snowfall in upper altitude of the district.